ignite/cli/docs/guide/blog/comment-blog.md

 order: 2
 ---

-# Add comments to Blog
+# Add Associated Comments to a Blog Post

 In this tutorial, you will create a new message to add a comment to a blog post.
 You will be implementing logic for writing comments to the blockchain as well as querying for blog posts with associated comments.